 This method will return the welcome

-To verify that your application is running correctly, start the development server by running the following:
+To verify that your application is running as we'd expect, start the development server by running the following in the root of the project directory:

 php artisan serve